Environmental, Social and Governance risks

 Business model risk

 Business model risk is defined as the risk of a non-viable business model or strategy.
-Long-term viability is achieved when a bank is able to cover all its costs and provide an appropriate return on equity, taking into account its risk profile.
+Long-term viability is achieved when a bank can cover all its costs and provide an appropriate return on equity, considering its risk profile.

 Strategy execution risk